zhangyihome/code-push-cli/cli/README.md

 ### Target binary range parameter

 This is the same parameter as the one described in the [above section](#target-binary-range-parameter).
+If left unspecified, the command defaults to targeting only the specified version in the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients).

 ## Promoting updates across deployments